snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 {% highlight bash %}
 curl \
-  HOST/api/schemas/com.snowplow.snplw,com.snowplow.iglu
+  HOST/api/schemas/com.acme,uk.co.acme
   -X GET \
   -H "api_key: your_api_key"
 {% endhighlight %}

-As you might have assumed you will get back an array of every schema belonging to `com.snowplow.snplw` or `com.snowplow.iglu`.
+As you might have assumed you will get back an array of every schema belonging to `com.acme` or `co.uk.acme`.

-One important thing to note is that if you do not own those vendors, you will still be able to make those kinds of request but you will only retrieve public schemas if any.
+**Please note:** if you do not own those vendors, you will still be able to make these request but you will only retrieve public schemas (if any).

 <h4>Name-based requests</h4>

-With the same principle you will be able to get every version of every format of a schema:
+Using the same approach you can get every version of every format of a schema:

 ```